Nam1707/insurance-claims-ML/README.md

 The models are evaluated based on their R-squared values, adjusted R-squared values, mean squared error (MSE), root mean squared error (RMSE), and mean absolute error (MAE).
 The best performing model is then used to make price predictions.

+## Conclusion:

+Based on the analysis, several insights are drawn regarding the factors influencing insurance claim amounts and recommendations for future actions.

 ## Technologies Used:

 - Python